X-trackers International Real Estate ETF (NYSEARCA:HAUZ) Shares Gap Down to $21.89

-X-trackers International Real Estate ETF (NYSEARCA:HAUZ – Get Free Report) shares gapped down prior to trading on Friday .
+X-trackers International Real Estate ETF (NYSEARCA:HAUZ – Get Free Report)’s stock price gapped down prior to trading on Friday .
 The stock had previously closed at $21.89, but opened at $21.25.
-X-trackers International Real Estate ETF shares last traded at $21.28, with a volume of 5,004 shares.
+X-trackers International Real Estate ETF shares last traded at $21.28, with a volume of 5,004 shares traded.

-An institutional investor recently raised its position in X-trackers International Real Estate ETF stock.
-Jackson Creek Investment Advisors LLC increased its position in shares of X-trackers International Real Estate ETF (NYSEARCA:HAUZ – Free Report) by 3.7% during the 3rd quarter, according to the company in its most recent 13F filing with the SEC.
-The firm owned 26,227 shares of the company’s stock after buying an additional 945 shares during the quarter.
-Jackson Creek Investment Advisors LLC owned about 0.09% of X-trackers International Real Estate ETF worth $511,000 at the end of the most recent reporting period.
+A hedge fund recently raised its stake in X-trackers International Real Estate ETF stock.
+Jackson Creek Investment Advisors LLC raised its stake in X-trackers International Real Estate ETF (NYSEARCA:HAUZ – Free Report) by 3.7% in the 3rd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 26,227 shares of the company’s stock after acquiring an additional 945 shares during the period.
+Jackson Creek Investment Advisors LLC owned 0.09% of X-trackers International Real Estate ETF worth $511,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

 The Xtrackers International Real Estate ETF (HAUZ) is an exchange-traded fund that mostly invests in real estate equity.
 The fund tracks a market-cap weighted index of global real estate stocks, excluding the US, Pakistan, and Vietnam.
 HAUZ was launched on Oct 1, 2013 and is managed by Xtrackers.